Thyroid Cancer

 Thyroid Hormone Therapy

 An endocrinologist may prescribe medication to adjust and control thyroid-stimulating hormone (TSH) levels.
+This is done to replace your thyroid hormone if a thyroidectomy is performed.
 It can also help prevent recurrence or progression of cancer cell growth.

 Targeted Therapies